Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Experiments

 \subsection{$t$-SNE Visualization}

-\textbf{Synthesized OOD Liveness Features} : Fig.~\ref{fig:tsne_all}(A) illustrates the distribution of the liveness features extracted from the live faces (gray dots), the liveness features extracted from the spoof faces (red dots), and the synthesized OOD liveness features (blue dots) on the protocol $\mathbf{C}\rightarrow\mathbf{I}$.
+\textbf{$\bullet$ Synthesized OOD Liveness Features.} Fig.~\ref{fig:tsne_all}(a) illustrates the distribution of the liveness features on the protocol $\mathbf{C}\rightarrow\mathbf{I}$.
 This figure demonstrates that the synthesized OOD liveness features (blue) not only distribute far away from the live class features (gray), but also scatter widely across regions not covered by the liveness features from the spoof faces (red) in the latent space.
-This demonstrates that the OOD liveness features synthesized by \textbf{UFDANet} effectively extend the live training domain, enhancing generalization to unseen attacks.
+This demonstrates that the OOD liveness features synthesized by \textbf{ssFDANet} effectively extend the live training domain, enhancing generalization to unseen attacks.

-\textbf{Augmented Reliable Domain Features}: Fig.~\ref{fig:tsne_all}(B) and Fig.~\ref{fig:tsne_all}(C) visualize different domain features, including the original domain features (blue), the augmented domain features (cyan), and the liveness features (red), under the protocol $\mathbf{C}\rightarrow\mathbf{I}$.
-Fig.~\ref{fig:tsne_all}(B) shows the visualization results from the experiment corresponding to the third row of Table~\ref{tab:domain-aug}.
-Since the unseen domain features (cyan) in Fig.~\ref{fig:tsne_all}(B) are synthesized solely under the constraint of $\mathcal{L}_{adv}$, the augmented domain features near the class boundary exhibit overlap with the liveness features, as highlighted by the black contour.
-This overlap suggests that the augmented domain features may interfere with the discriminability of the liveness feature.
-Conversely, with the incorporation of $\mathcal{L}_d$ (\textit{i.e.,} the bottom row of Table \ref{tab:domain-aug}), Fig.~\ref{fig:tsne_all}(C) demonstrates that the generated domain features (cyan) are farther from the liveness features (red) and closer to the original domain features (blue) compared to Fig.~\ref{fig:tsne_all}(B).
+\textbf{$\bullet$ Reliably Augmented Domain Features}: Fig.~\ref{fig:tsne_all}(b) and Fig.~\ref{fig:tsne_all}(c) visualize different domain features and the liveness feature under the protocol $\mathbf{C}\rightarrow\mathbf{I}$.
+Fig.~\ref{fig:tsne_all}(b) shows the visualization results from the experiment corresponding to the AS-7 of Table~\ref{tab:ablation1}.
+Since the unseen domain features (cyan) in Fig.~\ref{fig:tsne_all}(b) are synthesized solely under the constraint of $\mathcal{L}_{adv}$, the augmented domain features near the class boundary exhibit overlap with the liveness features (red), as highlighted by the black contour.
+This overlap suggests that the augmented domain features may interfere with the discriminability of the liveness features.
+Conversely, with the incorporation of $\mathcal{L}_d$ (\textit{i.e.,} the AS-8 of Table~\ref{tab:ablation1}), Fig.~\ref{fig:tsne_all}(c) demonstrates that the generated domain features (cyan) are farther from the liveness features (red) and closer to the original domain features (blue) compared to Fig.~\ref{fig:tsne_all}(b).
 This underscores the efficacy of our proposed reliable domain feature augmentation scheme.